rockettheme/docs/Docs/joomla/templates/kirigami/demo_override.md

 ---
 title: Kirigami: Recreating the Demo - Template Settings
-description: Your Guide to Recreating Elements of the Kirigami Template for WordPress
+description: Your Guide to Recreating Elements of the Kirigami Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:templates/kirigami:Kirigami

 ---